Skip to main content

 • Your citation does not have a point count of more than one point under Vehicle Code section 12810 or more than one and one-half points or more under Vehicle Code section 12810.5(b)(2);

-• If your case involves a failure to appear warrant or civil assessment, the failure to appear charge must be adjudicated or paid in full before you can attend traffic school; and
+• If your case involves a failure to appear warrant, the failure to appear charge must be adjudicated or paid in full before you can attend traffic school; and

 • Your citation does not involve a speeding violation in excess of 100 miles per hour or 26 miles or more over the speed limit.